 With a Voice of Singing, a choral song for S.A.T.B. and youth choir with solo clarinet and piano.
 Written especially for the Voices Rising Community Chorus of Gainesville, Florida, an intergenerational ensemble founded in 2013, and their Artistic Director and Conductor, Ruth Lewis.
-Premiered in two concerts on Sunday, April 28, 2018, at the First United Methodist Church of Gainesville with Bess de Farber, clarinet, and Phillip Herr-Klepacki, piano.
+Premiered in two concerts on Sunday, April 28, 2018, at the First United Methodist Church of Gainesville with Bess de Farber, clarinet; and Phillip Herr-Klepacki, piano; conducted by Ruth Lewis.

 Psallam spiritu – I Will Sing with the Spirit Festival Anthem for Choir S.A.T.B. with Handbells, Brass Quintet, Timpani and Organ.
 Commissioned for the 150th parish anniversary of Holy Trinity Episcopal Church, Gainesville, Florida.
 Text from motto of the Royal School of Church Music (I Corinthians 14:15) and Jesus’s “Great Commission” (Matthew 28:19-20).
 First performance on Sunday January 21, 2018, midway in the 10th anniversary season of the Music at Holy Trinity concert series.

 Voices raised to you we offer: for choir S.A.T.B. and congregation with flute, trombone and organ.
 Commissioned in 2017 by The Lutheran Church of the Ascension, Atlanta Georgia, for 500th anniversary of the Lutheran Reformation.
 Text by Herman Struempfle, Jr., 1996 [used by permission].
 First performance on January 29, 2017, and repeated on Reformation Day, October 29, 2017.
-[Expanded from earlier Mary, Strong of Heart, 2009].
+[Expanded from 2009 Mary, Strong of Heart].

-2016-December: [Video] Mary, Strong of Heart in Wonder, composition by Willis Bodine, performed by First Presbyterian Church choirs in their annual Lessons & Carols service, Gainesville, Florida December 11, 2016.
+2016-December: [Video] Mary, Strong of Heart in Wonder, composition by Willis Bodine, performed by First Presbyterian Church choirs in their annual Lessons & Carols service, Gainesville, FL on December 11, 2016.

 [2002 recording] The compositions and arrangements of Willis Bodine with The Willis Bodine Chorale, Willis Bodine conductor; and assisting musicians.
 Recorded live at Abiding Savior Lutheran Church, Gainesville, Florida, 24 February 2002.